ovh/docs/pages/platform/databases/m3aggregator_01_capabilities/guide.en-asia.md

 Each cluster is provided with the M3 Aggregator Community (GPL) license.

-If any, license cost is included inside the service plans.
-You can't bring your own licenses.
+Where applicable, the cost of the license is included in the service plans.
+It is not possible to bring your own licenses.

 ### Hardware resources